harveybia/haowensh.github.io/courses.md

 # Relevant Courses

-This is only a _partial_ list of all the courses I've taken.
+This is a _partial_ list of all the courses that I've taken.

-## CMU BS in ECE + Robotics Additional Major (2015-2019)
+## CMU B.S. in ECE + Robotics Additional Major (2015-2019)

 [18-578][18_578] **Mechatronic Design**\\
 [15-410][15_410] **Operating Systems Design/Impl**\\